11 Little-Known Benefits of Consuming Cilantro

-Properties of cilantro
+Properties of Cilantro

 First of all, it’s worth mentioning that cilantro is rich in oils that can enhance digestive system function.
 For example, it stimulates the appetite and relieves the irritation that some foods can cause.
-In addition to that, it’s a plant with a lot of vitamins, particularly vitamins A and K, but also B, C, and E.
+In addition to that, it’s a plant with a lot of vitamins, particularly A and K, but also B, C, and E.

 As if that weren’t enough, cilantro contains a lot of other nutrients and minerals like calcium, potassium, magnesium, and phosphorus.
-It helps remove heavy metals from the body by adhering to these toxic substances, and it promotes their elimination through the urine or sweat.
+It helps remove heavy metals from the body by adhering to these toxic substances, and it promotes their elimination through urine or sweat.